-Belize is home to eight species of venomous snake, all but two of which are pit vipers.
+El Salvador is home to six species of venomous snake, all but one of which is a pit viper.
 Snakes (including those that are venomous) do not bite people without being provoked into doing so.
 Therefore, taking a few simple precautionary measures will greatly decrease the likelihood of an accident; in particular, pay attention to where you place your hands or feet, and try to avoid thickly vegetated areas.
 If you encounter a snake while in the field, do not try to capture, kill, or play with it; most accidents occur while the snake is being molested, and the vast majority of snakes encountered in the field are non-venomous.